moonetwork/rawtv/README.md

 <link gambar>

 You have come to the right place!
 We've collect various kinds of digital tv channels, free or paid types (premium).
 All channels are checked before adding to the playlist!
 So you don't need to worry about the channel going offline / not working.
 It is recommended to choose a playlist that has a maximum of 3 months since it was posted.
-Please feel free give donations to support our team.
-Thank you :)